Vitamix 5200 vs 5300: What set them apart?

-The 5300 on the other hand, have in it an in-built cooling fan that forces the hot air out while bringing cool air in through the vents.
+The 5300 on the other hand, has in it an in-built cooling fan that forces the hot air out while bringing cool air in through the vents.
 However, because of the fan, you can run the 5300 much longer than the 5200.
 If you would be blending for hours, then the 5300 model should be considered.

 So who is the winner in terms of venting, Vitamix 5200 vs 5300?

 Bottom Line: The 5300 wins.
-Although the fan was there to do the duty of which it does its job, but it isn’t that essential as you won’t be blending for hours
+Although the fan was there to do the duty of which it does its job, it isn’t that essential as you won’t be blending for hours

-Conclusion: which model should I choose?
+Conclusion: which model should I choose 5200 or 5300?

 In this comparison, we’ve explored the Vitamix 5200 and 5300, detailing their features, performance, design, noise levels, control options, container size, warranty, and pricing.
 Both blenders are remarkable kitchen companions, known for their exceptional blending capabilities and durability.

 To make your choice, consider your specific needs and budget.
 The Vitamix 5200 and 5300 cater to a wide range of culinary tasks, from smoothies and soups to nut butter and more.
 With their powerful motors, versatile controls, and sturdy construction, you can’t go wrong with either.